-Russia threatens to scuttle talks with U.S. if there is no swift acceptance to its security demands
+Russia threatens to scuttle talks with U.S. if there is no swift acceptance of its security demands

 Russia, which annexed Ukraine’s Crimean Peninsula in 2014, has massed about 100,000 troops near Ukraine, raising fears it could mount a new attack.
 Russia says it has a right to conduct military exercises and move its forces within its own borders.

-Russia’s Foreign Ministry spokeswoman Maria Zakharova said Tuesday the ball was now in Washington’s court, calling for a “swift response” to Russia’s demands.
+Russian Foreign Ministry spokeswoman Maria Zakharova said Tuesday the ball was now in Washington’s court, calling for a “swift response” to Russia’s demands.

 Peskov’s comments reinforced Monday’s warnings from Sergei Ryabkov, Russian deputy foreign minister, who said no progress had been made on Russia’s key demands.
 He also said that if Washington did not accept Russia’s demands, he might have to advise Putin there was no point in continuing talks.

-Ryabkov said Russia has no plans to invade Ukraine but that Moscow would not discuss any other security issues with the United States and NATO unless its key demands are met, notably ending NATO’s open-door policy toward new members.
+Ryabkov said that Russia has no plans to invade Ukraine but that Moscow would not discuss any other security issues with the United States and NATO unless its key demands are met, notably ending NATO’s open-door policy toward new members.

 His comments suggested that the limited assurances offered him by Sherman on the scope of U.S. military exercises and placement of missiles would not be enough for Russia.